christian-schlichtherle/neuron-di/README.md

 [![Build Status](https://travis-ci.org/christian-schlichtherle/neuron-di.svg?branch=master)](https://travis-ci.org/christian-schlichtherle/neuron-di)

-Neuron DI is an ultra-light dependency injection framework which emphasizes the beauty and power of _lazy dependency resolution_ and _caching_.
+Neuron DI is an ultra-light dependency injection framework which emphasizes the beauty and power of lazy dependency resolution - see [Features and Benefits].
 It takes advantage of functional programming features in Java SE 8, Scala 2.11 and Scala 2.12 in order to provide an API with a simple, yet complete Domain Specific Language for each target environment.